adaltas/node-nikita/docs/content/about/contribute.md

 Contributions go far beyond pull requests and commits. we are thrilled to receive a variety of other contributions including the following:

 - Write and publish your own actions
-- Write articles and blog posts, create tutorial and spread the words
+- Write articles and blog posts, create a tutorial, and spread the words
 - Submit new ideas of features and documentation
 - Submitting documentation updates, enhancements, designs, or bugfixes
 - Submitting spelling or grammar fixes
 - Additional unit or functional tests
-- Help answering questions and issues on GitHub
+- Help to answer questions and issues on GitHub

 ## Open Development